mechevarria/jws-app/README.md

 ## How to put this in my cluster?
 First off, you need access to an OpenShift cluster.
 Don't have an OpenShift cluster?
 That's OK, download the CDK for free here: [https://developers.redhat.com/products/cdk/overview/][1]

+Install the templates needed for [JBoss Web Server](https://www.redhat.com/en/technologies/jboss-middleware/web-server)/Apache Tomcat

+> `ocp-install-templates.sh`

-There is a script you can use for creating all the projects and required components for this example.
+Then use this script for creating all the projects and required pipeline components for this example.

  > `pipeline_setup.sh`